vmware-archive/pcfdev/README.md

 The following environment variables can be set during `vagrant up` to customize the PCF Dev deployment:

-1. `MICROPCF_IP` - sets the IP address to bring up the VM on
+1. `PCFDEV_IP` - sets the IP address to bring up the VM on
   - defaults to 192.168.11.11 locally
   - defaults to AWS-assigned public IP on AWS
-1. `MICROPCF_DOMAIN` - sets an alternate alias for the system routes to be defined on
+1. `PCFDEV_DOMAIN` - sets an alternate alias for the system routes to be defined on
   - defaults to `local.micropcf.io` when deploying locally
-  - defaults to <MICROPCF_IP>.xip.io on AWS or when `MICROPCF_IP` is set
+  - defaults to <PCFDEV_IP>.xip.io on AWS or when `PCFDEV_IP` is set
 1. `VM_CORES` (local only) - number of CPU cores to allocate on the Guest VM
   - defaults to host # of logical CPUs
 1. `VM_MEMORY` (local only) - number of MB to allocate on the Guest VM